analysis-tools-dev/static-analysis/README.md

 ## Rust

 * [clippy](https://github.com/Manishearth/rust-clippy) [OSS] - a code linter to catch common mistakes and improve your Rust code
+* [linter-rust](https://github.com/AtomLinter/linter-rust) [OSS] -  Linting your Rust-files in Atom, using rustc and cargo

 ## Scala